The oxygen-gut dysbiosis connection

 Strategies to target PPAR-gamma and support gut hypoxia

-- Danshensu Bingpian Zhi (DBZ): this compound is derived from tanshinol and borneol, found in the traditional Chinese medicinal formula Fufang Danshen.
-It upregulates PPAR-gamma, and has demonstrated potential for attenuating dysbiosis.25 Note: Herbals should be sourced and dosed carefully, ideally under the direction of a physician experienced in herbal medicine.
+- Danshensu Bingpian Zhi (DBZ): a compound derived from traditional Chinese medicine, shown in animal studies to activate PPAR-gamma and attenuate dysbiosis.25 Note: Herbals should be sourced and dosed carefully, ideally under the direction of a physician experienced in herbal medicine.

 - Butyrate: a short-chain fatty acid and potent stimulator of PPAR-gamma.
 Even low concentrations of butyrate have been shown to increase PPAR-gamma protein expression by 7-fold.
-I typically recommend ProButyrate, though ButyCaps Tributyrin may also be a viable option (no affiliations).
+I recommend delayed-release, colon-targeted forms like ProButyrate or Tributyrin-X (no affiliations).

 - Ketones: beta-hydroxybutyrate and acetoacetate almost certainly activate PPAR-gamma in intestinal epithelial cells, just as butyrate does.
-A ketogenic diet has been shown to upregulate PPAR-gamma across a number of tissues and also provides substrate for beta oxidation and epithelial energy production.
-I am hoping to support more research in this area.
+A ketogenic diet has been shown to upregulate PPAR-gamma across a number of tissues and also provides substrate for beta-oxidation and epithelial energy production.

 - Fasting/caloric restriction: One study found that intestinal PPAR-gamma was required for sympathetic nervous system activation during caloric restriction.27 However, the degree to which fasting or caloric restriction induces this pathway in the gut is still unclear.